greigs/csharp-simple-opengl-crossplatform-renderer/README.md

 This project is a simple 3D renderer built with C# and OpenTK.
 It displays the Stanford Teapot model, which can be rotated and zoomed using the mouse.
 The application is cross-platform and can be built for Windows, macOS (Intel), and macOS (Apple Silicon).
 ![image](https://github.com/user-attachments/assets/731fae41-1283-4ed4-b8bb-045c1232eaec)

+## How it Works

+The renderer uses OpenTK, a C# wrapper for the OpenGL graphics API, to achieve hardware-accelerated rendering.
+The core of the process involves a programmable pipeline using shaders.

+### 1. Asset Loading
+- The `teapot.obj` model and the GLSL shader files are embedded directly into the application executable.
+- On startup, the `Model.cs` class parses the `.obj` file's vertices and calculates the model's geometric center.
+This data is then uploaded to the GPU into a Vertex Buffer Object (VBO).

+### 2. The Rendering Loop
+The application runs a continuous loop that performs the following steps for each frame:

+#### a.
+Transformation (The MVP Matrix)
+The position of each vertex is transformed from its local model space into its final screen position using a series of matrix multiplications.
+This is known as the Model-View-Projection (MVP) matrix.
+- **Model Matrix:** This matrix first translates the teapot so its geometric center is at the world origin `(0,0,0)`, ensuring it rotates around its center.
+- **View Matrix:** This is controlled by the `Camera.cs` class, which implements an orbital camera.
+It positions the "viewer" at a certain distance and orientation from the world origin, making it look at the teapot.
+Mouse movements rotate the camera around the teapot, and the scroll wheel changes its distance.
+- **Projection Matrix:** This matrix applies perspective, making parts of the model that are further away appear smaller, which creates the illusion of depth.

+#### b.
+Shader Execution
+The MVP matrix and vertex data are passed to the shaders running on the GPU.
+- **`shader.vert` (Vertex Shader):** This program runs for every vertex in the model.
+Its primary job is to apply the MVP matrix transformation to each vertex's position.
+- **`shader.frag` (Fragment Shader):** After the vertices are transformed, this program runs for every pixel that the teapot covers on the screen.
+It determines the final color of the pixel.
+In this project, it's very simple: it just outputs a constant white color, giving the teapot its solid appearance.

+This entire process repeats every frame, allowing for smooth animation and interaction.

 ## Prerequisites

 *   [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) or later.